How to Speak to Your Family About Your Addiction Recovery

 It can make a difference for your addiction recovery when you speak to your family first.
 Your family can support you.
 They will be informed about your health and learn about addiction recovery.
 They can benefit from attending family programs if provided by your recovery center.
 Or they can join Al-Anon and learn from other members whose situations closely resemble theirs.
-“Family and friends can play critical roles … Involvement of a family member or significant other in an individual’s treatment program can strengthen and extend treatment benefits.”
+“Family and friends can play critical roles … The involvement of a family member or significant other in an individual’s treatment program can strengthen and extend treatment benefits.”

 Don’t be surprised if they tell you they have been concerned about you for some time.
 Your family will be relieved and grateful you are ready to seek treatment.
 It’s important for them to know that attending meetings daily can save your life.
 Your nearest and dearest have been missing your company for some time and now that you are clean, they may expect you home every night.